 There are a few times a year when really great promo codes go out, so saving big purchases for these times is ideal.
 It is common to receive promo codes for 50% off around Black Friday and Cyber Monday.
 That is the best offer I’ve ever seen, so pounce on popular items when you see this offer appear.
 Remember the Maven discount applies to full-price items only.
 If a full-price item costs $50, you get 50% off $40 (the Maven price).
 Sets or items that are already discounted will not get the Maven discount.
 An example of this is the $98 Zodiac Collection set that gives all 12 polishes.
 The set is already discounted, because it would cost $168 if you purchased them together.
 Getting them for $98 is cheaper than 20% off $168, so you cannot get another 20% off $98.
 During a 50% off sale, the $98 set would cost a Maven the same as anyone else shopping, $49.
 Outside of Black Friday, 40% is the big one to look for.

 It is possible to select add-ons with any order.
 There is a limit of 5, which is one less than what you can select on a subscription purchase.
 Unlike subscription box add-ons, the selection is very limited.
 Discounts from promo codes do not apply to add-ons.
 Make sure you price items both ways.
 If your Maven discount and the discount on your promo code give you a better deal for an item than selecting an add-on but you want the item, add the item to your regular cart.

-If you want to join Julep, visit my Julep Maven page to see all start-up offers.
-Visit my regular Julep page to see more offers for shopping.
+What are your thoughts on these tips for getting the best deal at Julep?
+Let me know below.
+Visit my Julep page to see more offers for shopping.
 See all Julep and Subscription articles.
 Read all articles in the Getting the Best Deal Series.
 View my main page for the guide map to the site and deeper deal exploration.

 Disclosure: Affiliate links